-However, some services that you decide to synchronize your personal data with may collect various information about your activity and interaction with the service - make sure to consult Privacy Policies or those services.
+However, certain online services that you decide to synchronize your personal data with may collect various information about your activity and interaction with the service - make sure to consult Privacy Policies of those services.

 The objective of this policy document is to provide an open environment between developers and users of this software by openly stating what information the developer collects or not.
 This Policy applies to this software and the developers would not be held responsible for the content or privacy practices on any third-party software not operated by the developer to which this software links or that links to this software, therefore it is advisable to read up the Privacy Policies of third-party services that may be linked to this software.

 Permissions and Access to third party services

 Kontact allows the user to synchronize their personal information with remote third-party services like Nextcloud, DAV groupware, Google Calendar or GMail.
 Kontact ensures that the information is exchanged in a secure manner and that it is cached and stored locally in a reasonably safe manner, but it has no control over how those remote third-party services treat the personal information provided by the user.
 The user should study the Privacy Policies of those services as well.

 Some user's personal information (emails, contacts, events, etc.) obtained from third party services are cached locally by a background service called Akonadi, which is part of Kontact.
 It is possible for other Akonadi-enabled software that the user installs locally on their computer to access, modify or delete any personal information stored there.
 They may also be indexed for full-text search by Akonadi Indexing Agent.

 Kontact provides optional integration with several Google services.
 Read below for a detailed explanation of what personal information Kontact and its components request from Google and what it does with those personal information.